blue borage honey health benefits

 – Attracts polylectic bees (bees that pollinate and gather pollen from a vast number of plants, and not have preferences like the oligolectic bees, the ones that prefer only a small number of flowering species).

 · Removes melancholy and ease grief and sadness.
 According to Diosorides, borage will “cheer the heart and lift the depressed spirits” and Gerard wrote that its flowers were used in salads “to exhilarate and make the minde glad”.
-The old folk tradition also says that it was used as a culinarry herb “for the comfort of the heart, to drive away sorrow, and increase the joy of the minde”.

 · Brings courage and comfort, according to the Greeks and Romans.
 Probably explaining the name itself, “borage” meaning “courage” at Celts.
 These flowers were often embroidered into medieval tapestries and the colors of jousting knights.
-They were beautiful and symbolized courage, the perfect combo.

-it is also said that the Crusaders themselves would have a drink with borages before battles.
+It is also said that the Crusaders themselves would have a drink with borages before battles.

 · It has adaptogenic, demulcent, diuretic (diuretic and kidney/bladder disorders), expectorant and has anti-inflammatory properties.
 According to European modern medicine.
-Which is why it is commonly used in homeopathic remedies, health supplements and flower essence.
+That is why it is commonly used in homeopathic remedies, health supplements and flower essence.
 It’s cooling, cleansing and refreshing.

 · It is used for hyperactive gastrointestinal, respiratory and cardiovascular disorders.
 Commonly used in colic, cramps, diarrhea or as cardiotonic, antihypertensive and blood purifier.
 Good for gastritis and irritable bowel syndrome.